What Is a Baker’s Cyst?

 Baker’s Cyst Treatment and Home Treatment

-You may not need any.
-Baker’s cysts aren’t dangerous and tend to go away on their own.
+You may not need any treatment for a Baker's cyst.
+They aren’t dangerous and tend to go away on their own.
 In the meantime, try these at-home remedies to ease your pain and make yourself more comfortable:

 - Keep it cold.
 Apply a cold pack to the affected area.
 It’ll help keep the swelling down.
 A compression wrap might also help.

 - Relieve pain.
 For pain (and to reduce inflammation), take an over-the-counter medication like ibuprofen.

 - Rest your leg.
 Keep it raised above your heart level when possible.
 This will keep down swelling.
 You may want to use a compression bandage, and a cane or crutch when you walk to keep pressure off your leg.

 If these at-home treatments don’t work, see your doctor.
 They may recommend one of the following: